Classic AlpinISM

 This last day is a chance for you to take real ownership of any glacial travel, route finding and rope techniques needed for getting to a summit safely.
 Your ISM guide will coach you and give you feedback when they feel it's appropriate.
 We hope that this day will really help you to develop that feeling of confidence and indenpendence moving forward.
 In the hut the night before the ISM guide will have discussed the weather and conditions, looked at the map, chosen a suitable summit, and a plan of how the day could play out.
 One of the summits could be the Aiguille du Tour (3542m) which is a lovely alpine summit to finish on, sitting high above the Trient glacier with great views of all the surrounding peaks and valleys.
 The descent is back down one of the ridges, again giving you chance to practise different rope techniques on your way back to the Trient glacier.

-After crossing the Trient plateau and descending the Orny glacier, we descend to the valley and return to the Tour D'Ai hotel in Leysin on in the late afternoon.
+After crossing the Trient plateau and descending the Orny glacier, we descend to the valley and return to the hotel in Leysin in the late afternoon.

 Saturday morning